ballerina-platform/ballerina-release/release-notes/swan-lake-alpha3-release-note.md

 websocket:Client wsClient = check new ("ws://localhost:21316/ws", config = clientConf);
 ```

-Make the `websocket:Caller` optional in WebSocket service remote functions.
+Made the `websocket:Caller` optional in WebSocket service remote functions.

 Introduced support to send text, binary, and pong messages by returning them from the remote methods.
 Users can send text/binary data to the peer by returning a `string` or a `byte[]` value from the `onTextMessage` and `onBinaryMessage` remote methods.
 And users can send a pong frame to the peer by returning a `byte[]` value from the `onPing` remote method.